View content in Power BI service

 Completed

 In Power BI, the term content refers to apps, dashboards, and reports.
 Content is created by Power BI designers, who share it with colleagues like you.
-Your content is accessible and viewable in Power BI, and the best place to start is from your Power BI home.
+Your content is accessible and viewable in Power BI, and the best place to start is your Home canvas.

 Explore Power BI Home

-When you sign in, Power BI opens and displays your Home canvas, as shown in the following figure.
+When you sign in, Power BI opens and displays your Home canvas.

-Screenshot of the Power B I Home canvas.
+Screenshot that shows the Power BI Home canvas.

 Power BI Home offers three ways of locating and viewing your content.
-Though all three accesses the same pool of content, they’re merely different ways of getting to that content.
-Occasionally, searching will be the easiest and quickest way to find something.
-Other times, selecting a tile on the Home canvas will be your best option.
+Though all three access the same pool of content, they're merely different ways of getting to that content.
+Occasionally, searching is the easiest and quickest way to find something.
+Other times, selecting a tile on the Home canvas is your best option.

 1. The Home canvas displays and organizes your favorite and most recent content, along with recommended content and learning resources.
 Each piece of content displays as a tile, with a title and icon.
 Selecting a tile opens that content.

-2. In the upper right corner, the global search box lets you search for content by title, name, or keyword.
+2. The global search box lets you search for content by title, name, or keyword.

-3. Along the side, is a navigation pane.
-On this pane, your same content is organized a little differently, by Favorites, Recent, Apps, and Shared with me.
-From here, you can view lists of content and select the one to open.
+3. On the side navigation pane, you can view lists of content and select the one to open.

 The following sections review each of these options for finding and viewing content.